replicatedhq/help-center/content/docs/troubleshoot/kubernetes/collectors/pod-logs.md

 When this collector is executed, it will include the following files in a support bundle:

 ### /logs/\<namespace\>/\<pod-name\>.txt
-This will will be created for each pod that matches the selector.
+This will be created for each pod that matches the selector.